Go Birdwatching in Different Bird Habitats

-Learn the birding basics to why understanding specific habitats can help you identify the birds that live there.
+Understanding specific habitats can help you identify the birds that live there.
+Spot more species by exploring more types of bird habitat.

 Of course, in the shopping center, most stores have signs out front, making them easy to recognize.
 Natural habitats don’t always have signs posted, so we have to identify them for ourselves.
 Here are a few examples of fine bird habitats.